Introduction

 Once your completed form, supporting documentation and payment are received, your application will be assessed.
 This can take from 10 to 12 weeks.

-If you're unable to apply online:
+If you're unable to apply online, call NSW Fair Trading on 13 32 20.

 More information